 Personal care homes require 12 hours of training annually for staffers.
 In assisted living residences, 16 hours of training are required annually, and at least two hours of dementia-specific training.

-Medicaid is a jointly funded state and federal program to help cover the costs of healthcare, but Pennsylvania Medicaid generally does not help cover room and board costs in assisted living or personal care homes.
-People who are at least 60 years old, and have been evaluated as needing some nursing-home level care but reside in assisted living or at home, may be eligible for the Department of Aging Waiver in Pennsylvania, which can cover transportation, meals, and more for people who are at least 60.
-Determine eligibility or read more.
+Medicaid is a jointly funded state and federal program to help cover healthcare costs, but Pennsylvania Medicaid generally will not cover room and board costs in assisted living or personal care homes.
+People who are at least 60 years old, and have been evaluated as needing some nursing-home level care but reside in assisted living or at home, may be eligible for the Department of Aging Waiver in Pennsylvania.
+The waiver is a Home and Community Based Services (HCBS) waiver to cover transportation, meals, and more for people who are at least 60.
+Determine eligibility or get more information here.

 Pennsylvania’s Domiciliary Care services, called PA Dom Care, is an alternative to assisted living and personal care homes.
 Someone who lives in the home of a caregiver is eligible, and the program is meant to incentivize staying in a household-style environment for longer periods of time (though the caregiver being paid through the program cannot be a relative).
-After the home is certified by Area Agencies on Aging, an individual with Social Security will receive $1,205.30 per month, and $1001.60 goes to the caregiver, with the rest kept as a needs allowance.
+After the home is certified by Area Agencies on Aging, an individual with Social Security will receive $1,228.30 per month in 2021, and $1018.60 goes to the caregiver, with the rest kept as a needs allowance.
 Couples receive a little less than twice as much.
-Apply through your local Area Agency on Aging.
+Apply through your local Area Agency on Aging (click here).
+For a list of Dom Care guidelines, click here.

-Veterans are statistically more likely to develop dementia.
-Relevant in all states including Pennsylvania is the VA’s Aid & Attendance pension program for veterans and surviving spouses, which is an amount of money added to veterans’ and survivors’ basic pension.
+Because traumatic brain injury (TBI) and post-traumatic stress disorder (PTSD) are more common for those who served in combat, veterans are statistically more likely to develop dementia.
+Relevant in all states including Pennsylvania is the VA’s Aid & Attendance pension program for veterans and surviving spouses, which is an enhanced monthly benefit added to veterans’ and survivors’ basic pensions.
 Applicants must be at least 65 years old (or disabled) and require assistance with ADLs like eating, bathing, and moving around.
-The cash assistance from these pensions can be used as the recipient wishes, meaning it can go toward the cost of memory care.
+The cash assistance from these pensions can be used as the recipient wishes, meaning it can pay for memory care.
 In addition, the cost of residential care can be deducted from one’s income, effectively reducing the amount of calculable income used to determine the benefit amount.
-The latest (2020) maximum amount a veteran can receive through A&A is $27,194 per year, and surviving spouses can receive as much as $14,761.
+The latest (2021) maximum amount a veteran can receive through A&A is $27,540 per year, and surviving spouses can receive as much as $14,928.
 Learn more here.

-There are also veterans homes in Pennsylvania, which provide long-term care for veterans.
-In addition to nursing home care, assisted living and memory care may be provided.
+There are also six veterans’ homes in Pennsylvania, which provide long-term care for veterans.
+They’re located in Hollidaysburg (central PA, near Altoona), Erie (northwest), Spring City (southeast, about 45 minutes outside Philadelphia), Scranton (northeast), Pittsburgh, and Philadelphia.
+In addition to nursing home care and assisted living, memory care is provided in all six homes.
 Payment is made directly from the VA to the facility.
-State veterans homes are typically reserved for veterans whose need for care stems at least 70 percent from their military service.
+State veterans’ homes are typically reserved for veterans whose need for care stems at least 70 percent from their military service.
 Because there is often a waiting list, contact a home before visiting to see if your loved one is eligible to live there.
+Click here for contacts and more information.

 Other ways to help pay for assisted living with memory care include tax credits and deductions like the Credit for the Elderly and the Disabled, or the Child and Dependent Care Credit (if you can claim your elderly loved one as a dependent).
 Remember also that medical and dental expenses can be deducted, and that may include some assisted living costs.